 Course for B.A.
 Course for B.Sc.
-Units The ordinary course of study prescribed for the Bachelor of Arts degree consists of the following twenty classes: Units The ordinary course of study prescribed for the Bachelor of Science degree consists of the following twenty classes: 6 (i) Two classes in English; one class in Mathematics; three classes in one foreign lang- (i) uage, or Greek A, Greek 1 and Hebrew 2.
+Units Bache e ordinary course of study prescribed for the elor of Arts degree consists of the following y classes: The ordinary course of study prescribed for the Bachelor of Science degree consists of the following twenty classes: 6 (i) Two classes in English; one class in Mathematics; three classes in one foreign language.
 4 (i) Two classes in English.
 Two classes in French or in German or in Russian.
 1 (ii) One class in Biology, Chemistry, Geology, or Physics.
 4 (ii) One class in each of the following: Chemistry, Mathematics, Physics, Biology or Geology.
 2 (iii) Any two of: a university course in European History, Philosophy 1, Psychology 1.
 1 (iii) One class in one of the following: Classical Literature in translation, English, History, Economics, Political Science, Philosophy, 1 (iv) Any one of: Economics 1, Political Science 1, Sociology 1.
 Psychology or a Foreign Language.
-(If a Foreign Language is offered it may be a 1 (v) Classical Literature in translation or a class in Latin or Greek beyond Latin 1 or Greek 1. third class in the language offered in Section (i) above or a class in another language-if the latter is an "A" class (e.g. German A) a second class in the 6 (vi) Six classes which require a university class as prerequisite selected from not same language must be offered in Section (v), below). more than two departments.
-Continued on page 39.
+(If a Foreign Language is offered it may be a 1 (v) Classical Literature in translation or a class in Latin or Greek beyond Latin 1 or Greek 1. third class in the language offered in Section (i) above or a class in another language-if the latter is an "A" class (e.g. German A) a second class in the 6 (vi) class as prerequisite selected from not same language must be offered in Section (v), below).
+Con more than two departments. atinued on page 39.
 7 (iv) Seven other classes which require a university class as prerequisite selected from not more than three of the departments of Science and Mathematics.